ethereum/EIPs/EIPS/eip-1.md

 ### Editorial Services

-The Editors' job, for individual authors and for working groups, is to work with the authors to ensure that proposals merged to EIPs/EIPS meet standards of quality, format, style, and usage, and to provide administrative and publication services for EIPs and related digital assets.
+The editors' job, for individual authors and for working groups, is to work with the authors to ensure that proposals merged to EIPs/EIPS meet standards of quality, format, style, and usage, and to provide administrative and publication services for EIPs and related digital assets.

 ## EIP Work Flow